nats-io/nats.deno/jetstream/README.md

-# nats-jetstream.js
+# jetstream

-The nats-jetstream.js implements the JetStream functionality for JavaScript clients.
-JetStream
+The jetstream module implements the JetStream protocol functionality for JavaScript clients.

-To use JetStream simply install this library, and call `jetstream(nc)` or `jetstreamManager(nc)` with a connection.
+To use JetStream simply install this library, and create a `jetstream(nc)` or `jetstreamManager(nc)` with a connection.
+The JetStreamManager allows you to interact with the NATS server to manage JetStream resources.
+The JetStream client allows you interact with JetStream resources.

 ## Installation

-Note that this library is distributed in two different bundles:
+Note that this library is distributed in two different registries:

 - npm a node-specific library supporting CJS (`require`) and ESM (`import`)
 - jsr a node and other ESM (`import`) compatible runtimes (deno, browser, node)